Asparaginase (Erwinase ®, crisantaspase or L-asparaginase)

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check that it is okay for you to have chemotherapy.

 You will also see a doctor or nurse before you have chemotherapy.
-They will ask you about how you have been.
-If your blood results are alright on the day of your treatment, the pharmacist will prepare.
+They will ask you how you have been.
+If your blood results are all right on the day of your treatment, the pharmacist will prepare it.

 Asparaginase is given by injection in one of the following ways: